theman-oj10/CareerSync/docs/UserGuide.md

 - `INDEX_INTERNSHIP` is the index of the internship with the task you want to set the deadline for.
 - `INDEX_TASK` is the index of the task that you want to set the deadline for.
 - `DEADLINE` is the deadline you want to set for the task.
-It must be in the format `DD/MM/YYYY`, and a valid date.
+It must be in the format `DD/MM/YYYY`.
+The day, month and year fields must be valid
+(day must be between 1 and 31 inclusive, month must be between 1 and 12 inclusive, year must be a valid 4 digit number)

 <div markdown="span" class="alert alert-success">